hardisgroupcom/sfdx-hardis/README.md

   - Run `yarn` to install dependencies
   - Run `sf plugins link` to link the local sfdx-hardis to SFDX CLI
   - Run `tsc --watch` to transpile typescript into js everytime you update a TS file
-- Debug commands using `NODE_OPTIONS=--inspect-brk sfdx hardis:somecommand -someparameter somevalue`
+- Debug commands using `NODE_OPTIONS=--inspect-brk sf hardis:somecommand -someparameter somevalue`

 ## Dependencies